 Use a pre-shave oil.

-caused by dry winter skin, oil your beard up before you shave it off.
+In order to avoid razor burn caused by dry winter skin, oil your beard up before you shave it off.

 Lotion up those hands.